VJ-Varanasi/personal-website/content/learning/lyapunov/index.md

 ### Quadratic Form Lyapunov Functions for Linear Dynamical Systems

 Now that we understand how beautiful Lyapunov functions are, what’s stopping us from using them everywhere?
 In short, the more complicated our system gets the harder it is to define appropriate Lyapunov functions.
-Luckily, there is a beautiful way to write Lyapunov functions for linear dynamical systems.
+Luckily, there is a neat way to write Lyapunov functions for linear dynamical systems.
 In particular, quadratic forms lend themselves very well to defining Lyapunov functions for linear systems.

 Consider an arbitrary linear dynamical system given by the following differential equation: